Wasini Island, Shimoni

 Little Bay is a coastal suburb of Sydney, at about 14 km/9 mi in the south-east of Sydney's CBD (Central Business District).
 Little Bay beach nestles between headlands to the south and north, providing a good shelter from prevailing sea conditions.
 It is a great location for snorkeling, as it is protected and calm.

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
-Cronulla lies on a peninsula, between Botany Bay to the north and Port Hacking to the south.
+Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

-Balmoral is an urban locality in the suburb of Mosman, at about 8 km/5 mi in the north-east of Sydney's CBD (Central Business District).
+Clovelly is a beachside suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).

-Coogee is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).
+Little Bay is a coastal suburb of Sydney, at about 14 km/9 mi in the south-east of Sydney's CBD (Central Business District).
+Little Bay beach nestles between headlands to the south and north, providing with a good shelter from prevailing sea conditions.